Addressing income inequality through IP management.

 Fan works (sometimes referred to as 'fanfiction' or 'transformative works') add immeasurable value to the IP they are produced within, as they increase the level of engagement with the material and often center around communities that expend considerable effort to express their love for the original work.

 The works often match or exceed the length of the original works, and some would argue that they even approach the quality of the originals.
-Fan authors often add original characters and expand the storyworld to accommodate queer representation not available to mainstream audiences.
+Fan authors often add original characters and expand the storyworld to accommodate queer representation not included for mainstream audiences.

 All of this work is done without compensation, while the owners of the copyright reap the benefits.